calaldees/teachingWorkshops/teacherEducation/subjectKnowledgeDevelopment.md

 -----------------------

 * [Subject Knowledge Tracker 2022-2023](https://computingteachers.uk/subjectKnowledge/subject-knowledge-2022.html)
-    * Also in the handbook
+    * Also in the handbook + ePortfolio

 TASK: Read and complete the new audit